Observing Capabilities

 Spins

 The spins of the binary component objects are isotropically oriented.
-Component objects with masses less than 2.5 \(M_\odot\) have spin magnitudes that are uniformly distributed from 0 to 0.4, and components with greater masses have spin magnitudes that are uniformly distributed from 0 to 1.
+Component objects with masses less than 2.5 M have spin magnitudes that are uniformly distributed from 0 to 0.4, and components with greater masses have spin magnitudes that are uniformly distributed from 0 to 1.

 Sky Location, orientation